iritu/mngbldnglife/README.md

+Final project @REACT front end course: Messaging system, web related, responsive, between tenants and committee member.
-The aim of this project , as part of a REACT front end course, is to create an Homeowner Association management System with 2 roles - Admin (Committee member ) and user ( tenant ) .
+This is a demo app of Homeowner Association management System with 2 roles - Admin (Committee member ) and user ( tenant ) .
-The system proides messages module, voting module, viewing tenants module and dashboard.
+The system provides messages module, voting module, viewing tenants module and dashboard.

-It is based on create-react-app along with JSON files as data for this application.
+Data is handled in local JSON files.

+create-react-app based.

 For the charts presented, there is a use of react-chartjs-2 that change dynamically according to the changes in the Votes module.